 We will explore this and more across several sessions:

-Call for Research Studies: We are now inviting applications from researchers to bring their research studies to the 2016 GET Labs event.
+Call for Research Studies and Service Providers: We are now inviting applications from researchers, toolmakers, & companies who would like to attend the 2016 GET Labs event.
 For more information, see Lab page.

 During the evening of April 25th, we will have our inaugural GETy Awards ceremony honoring people and projects that have displayed excellence in participant-centered research.
 There are seven award categories: Communications, Diversity, Governance, Participant Pioneers, People’s Choice, Sharing and Toolmakers.
 For details and to nominate, please visit the GETy Awards page.